top of page

 • Start with a clear agenda: "I'd like to share my story with you and hear yours"

-• Practice "story tending"—showing genuine curiosity about their narrative
+• Practice "story tending" in which you show genuine curiosity about their narrative and verbally encourage them to continue

 Effective storytelling requires empathic listening.
 This means supporting and encouraging the speaker, listening to understand rather than to uncover "pain points," and avoiding common listening blocks like rehearsing your next statement or judging the speaker.
 The goal is to make the prospect "feel felt" through awareness, encouragement, thoughtful follow-up questions, and reflection.